heavyai/mapd-ml-demo/README.md

     pip install nvidia-docker-compose

 Next, modify the `docker-compose.yml` file to update the path containing the `/mapd-storage` volume.
-The default is to store this into a `mapd-storage-iml` directory in the current dir.
+The default is to store this into a `mapd-storage-ml` directory in the current dir.
 To point elsewhere, change the line:

     volumes
-      - ./mapd-storage-iml:/mapd_storage
+      - ./mapd-storage-ml:/mapd_storage

 to, for example:

     volumes
-      - /home/wamsi/mapd-storage-iml:/mapd_storage
+      - /home/wamsi/mapd-storage-ml:/mapd_storage

-This needs to be changed for both the `mapd-core` and the `immerse-iml` services.
+This needs to be changed for the `mapd-core` service.

 Import the containers if on a clean machine:

     docker load -i mapd-ce-cuda.tar.gz
-    docker load -i mapd-iml.tar.gz
+    docker load -i mapd-ml.tar.gz

 ### Running